 The objectives of the Portuguese Program are to facilitate student's proficiency in the Portuguese language and foster knowledge acquisition on the cultures of the Lusophone (or Portuguese-speaking) world.

-With over 250 million speakers, Portuguese is the seventh most widely spoken language in the world.
-It’s also one of the half dozen most understood languages on Earth.
-It is the language of Brazil and Portugal, as well as the official language of Angola, Mozambique, Cape Verde, Guinea-Bissau, São Tomé and Príncipe, and East Timor.
+With approximately 260 million speakers, Portuguese is the seventh most widely spoken language in the world.
+It is the language of Brazil and Portugal, as well as the official language of Angola, Mozambique, Cabo Verde, Guinea-Bissau, São Tomé and Príncipe, and East Timor.

 Fluency in Portuguese will open multiple professional opportunities in various countries with expanding economies and a promising future in connection to business, education, tourism, international relations, NGOs, biotechnologies, culture and the arts, the environment, energy, and development.

-Portuguese is the gateway to the rich cultures of Brazil, Portugal, Angola, Cape Verde, and Mozambique, most particularly, in the realms of music, literature, the visual arts (including moving image), and architecture.
+Portuguese is the gateway to the rich cultures of Portugal, Brazil, Angola, Cabo Verde, and Mozambique, most particularly, in the realms of music, literature, the visual arts (including moving image), and architecture.

 Brazil, with a population of approximately 200 million, is the largest country in Latin America as well as the sixth largest economy in the world.
 It is one of the emerging global geopolitical powers of the 21st century and a major player in the areas of agriculture, the environment, energy and biofuels, media, popular music, aerospace, banking, and sustainable development.
 60% of the Amazon rainforest —critical to the planet’s survival— is located within Brazilian territory.
 Brazil is a multiracial nation with the largest Afro-descended population outside of the African continent.
-Brazil is hosting major global events: the 2014 FIFA World Cup in soccer and the 2016 Summer Olympics in Rio de Janeiro.
+In 2014 Brazil hosted the FIFA World Cup in soccer and Rio de Janeiro will host the summer Olympics in 2016.

 Lisbon, Portugal —one of the most charming and cosmopolitan capitals of Europe— is the cultural center of the Portuguese-speaking world with a large population from the former Portuguese empire (Brazil as well as parts of Africa and Asia).